External Data Sources¶

 ; - Add a title.
 This title will be displayed synchronously in the Guance workspace;

-- Enter a description for the connector as needed;
+- Enter the description of the connector as needed;

 - Select the Guance node;